ZenMagick/ZenMagick/zenmagick/plugins/request/zm_auto_login/Readme.txt

 If the zm_token plugin is installed, it is possible to issue token rather than storing the original password hash in the cookie.

+NOTE: It is important to have the token plugin a lower sort order than this plugin in order for the token service being available when required.

 Cookie name
 ===========
 The code uses a different cookie name compared to the original zen-cart mod.
-If you require full compatibility, you can do so by adding the following line to your local.php file:
+If you require full compatibility, you can do so by adding the following line to your local.php file (and token support disabled):

   define('ZM_AUTO_LOGIN_COOKIE', 'zencart_cookie_permlogin');